 Signs and symptoms

-BCC occurs mostly on the face, head (scalp included), neck, and hands.
-Other characteristic features of BCC tumors include the following:
+Approximately 85% of BCCs occur on the face, head (scalp included), and neck; others appear on the trunk or extremities; rarely, they may occur on the hands.
+[1, 2] Other characteristic features of BCC tumors include the following:

 Waxy papules with central depression